BarDavid2394/Projects/README.md

 **Bar David's Projects and LeetCode Questions**

 Welcome to my repository!
-I'm Bar David, an Electrical and Computer Engineering student with a focus on software.
+I'm Bar David, an Electrical and Computer Engineering student at the Technion with a focus on software.
 Here, you'll find a collection of my projects and LeetCode questions that I've worked on during my studies.

 **About Me**
 I'm passionate about software development and constantly seek to expand my knowledge in this field.
 My projects reflect my dedication to learning and applying software engineering principles.